maikelreis/maikelreis/README.md

  🔭 I’m currently working at Dell Technologies as Order Management Site Reliability Engineer <br>
  :school_satchel: I’m currently learning HTLM, CSS and JavaScript <br>

- Right now I don't have much to share here in my repository, but stay connect to see how I progress  😜
+ Right now I don't have much to share here in my repository, but stay connected to see how I progress  😜

 You can reach me at Linkedin: https://www.linkedin.com/in/maikelreis/